luminolous/luminolous/README.md

 - I'm currently focused on AI Research & Application
 - Currently, I’m majoring in AI Engineering at Sepuluh Nopember Institute of Technology
-- Right now I’m learning about LLMs, Diffusion Models (Diffusers), and RVC
+- Right now I’m learning about Generation Model (LLMs, Diffuser / Image Gen, and Music too), and RVC
 - I mostly code in Python, and sometimes JavaScript
-- My sweetest waifus are Kaoruko Waguri🍓 & Vestia Zeta🐱 (˶˃𐃷˂˶)
 - I’m usually listening to classical music 𝄞

 <!--